Pylons/pyramid/docs/narr/sessions.rst

 `Cross-site request forgery
 <http://en.wikipedia.org/wiki/Cross-site_request_forgery>`_ attacks are a
-phenomenon whereby a user with an identity on your website might click on a URL or button on another website which secretly redirects the user to your application to perform some command that requires elevated privileges.
+phenomenon whereby a user who is logged in to your website might inadvertantly load a URL because it is linked from, or embedded in, an attacker's website.
+If the URL is one that may modify or delete data, the consequences can be dire.

+You can avoid most of these attacks by issuing a unique token to the browser and then requiring that it be present in all potentially unsafe requests.
+:app:`Pyramid` sessions provide facilities to create and check CSRF tokens.

-You can avoid most of these attacks by making sure that the correct *CSRF token* has been set in an :app:`Pyramid` session object before performing any actions in code which requires elevated privileges that is invoked via a form post.
-To use CSRF token support, you must enable a :term:`session factory` as described in :ref:`using_the_default_session_factory` or :ref:`using_alternate_session_factories`.
+To use CSRF tokens, you must first enable a :term:`session factory` as described in :ref:`using_the_default_session_factory` or :ref:`using_alternate_session_factories`.